Bakayoko keen for permanent Milan switch

 Bakayoko has enjoyed his time in Serie A so far after struggling to make an impact at Stamford Bridge.
 The former Monaco midfielder admits he wants to remain at San Siro beyond this season.

-"It's my dream [to stay], the thought fixed in my mind," Bakayoko said.
+"It's my dream [to stay], the thought fixed in my mind," he told Corriere dello Sport.
 "But I have a contract with Chelsea.

 "[Milan chief] Leonardo says the deal is tied to the Champions League.
 I'm not in a position to talk about it.
 I just want to finish the season in fourth place, then we'll think about it."